HiTechGen/Ani2Cmd/README.md

 # Ani2Cmd
 <p align="center">
-    Ani2Cmd (Animated To Cmd) a.k.a Batch File.
-Is a program that allows the user to play animated video in batch file.
+    >Ani2Cmd (Animated To Cmd) a.k.a Batch File.
+Is a program that allows the user to play animated video in Batch File.
 </p>

 # Description